mongodb/docs/source/includes/fact-distributed-rs-siteB-config.rst

 a.
-Issue the following command to determine the :data:`~local.system.replset.members` array position for the member:
+View the replica set configuration to determine the :data:`~local.system.replset.members` array position for the member.
+Keep in mind the array position is not the same as the ``_id``:

    .. code-block:: javascript

       rs.conf()

-#.
-In the :data:`~local.system.replset.members` array, save the
-   position of the member whose priority you wish to change.
-The example in the next step assumes this value is ``2``, for the third item in the list.
-You must record *array position*, not ``_id``, as these ordinals will be different if you remove a member.

-#.
-In the :program:`mongo` shell connected to the replica set's
-   primary, issue a command sequence similar to the following:
+b.
+Copy the replica set configuration object to a variable (to ``cfg`` in the example below).
+Then, in the variable, set the correct priority for the member.
+Then pass the variable to :method:`rs.reconfig()` to update the replica set configuration.

+   For example, to set priority for the third member in the array (i.e., the member at position 2), issue the following sequence of commands:

    .. code-block:: javascript